zoekirsh/js-rails-as-api-custom-json-rendering-using-rails/README.md

 ## Drawing Back the Curtain on Rendering JSON Data

-The controller actions we have seen so far have a bit of syntatic sugar in them that obscures what is happening when in the render statements.
-The `only` and `except` keywords are actually parameters of the `to_json` method available to both [arrays][array.to_json] and [hashes][hash.to_json] in Rails!
-The last code snippet can be rewritten as the following tp show what is actually happening:
+The controller actions we have seen so far have a bit of syntatic sugar in them that obscures what is actually happening when in the render statements.
+The `only` and `except` keywords are actually parameters of the `to_json` method.
+This method is available to both [arrays][array.to_json] and [hashes][hash.to_json] in Rails.
+The last code snippet can be rewritten as the following to show what is actually happening:

 ```ruby
 def index